Looking for fresh ideas for literature circle roles to use with your 5th graders?

 If the evidence is based on prior knowledge, the Inference Detective must record and explain his/her reasoning very clearly to the group.

 6. Literary Luminary

 The Literary Luminary examines figurative language, vivid descriptions, and interesting uses of parts of speech (such as strong verbs).

-She or he has a way with words and shares with the group how the author uses special language to bring the story to life.
+This is a great literature circle role for that fifth grader who has a way with words and who will be eager to share with the group how the author uses special language to bring the story to life.

 7. Math Specialist